 Talbot's Doctor of Ministry program is designed to fit into your busy ministry schedule.
 We offer a selection of "specialty tracks" designed to enhance your area of ministry by exposing you to the latest scholarship and world-class experts.

 Talbot's Doctor of Ministry program has two parts; residency course work and the writing of a thesis project.
 The residency work is completed in an uninterrupted sequence of two weeks per year over three years.
 During your first three years, you will spend two continuous weeks per year in intensive course work.
 At the end of the third year, you will submit your thesis-project proposal and begin writing your thesis-project.
-You have a maximum time frame of six years to complete the entire program.
+You have six years to complete the entire program.

 Residency Preparation (3 times)

 The semester before each residency, extensive reading and preparation are assigned by the faculty-mentor.
 You should plan to devote one day per week in preparation for the residency.

 Each year’s two-week residency consists of two one-week courses.
 The courses are designed sequentially so you acquire increasing competency in the selected area of concentration, both in terms of conceptual understanding and praxis, from one year to the next.
 The focus of each year is the pre-residency work, the residency itself, and a major post-residency ministry project to be carried out following each residency.
 You must successfully complete your post-residency projects in order to advance in the program.

 During the first weekend of the first residency every student will participate in a spiritual formation retreat along with his or her cohort.
 This retreat will be led by Talbot's Institute for Spiritual Formation and will encourage you to experience continued growth in spiritual maturity.